n-uwayo/alu-web_front_end/responsive_design/README.md

 ## responsive_design

 ## Learning Objectives
-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, it is expected to be able  explaining to anyone, without the help of Google:

 Mobile-first design
 Media-queries